Kabeeraa27/OCR_Docu_Intel/README.md

-# 🧠 Azure Document Intelligence Viewer (Streamlit App)
+# 🧠 Azure Document Intelligence App

 This Streamlit app allows you to upload PDF documents and extract structured data using **Azure AI Form Recognizer (Custom Model)**.
 It’s designed for internal use and integrates with your company’s Azure Cognitive Services securely.